raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

     - Kinesis Data Firehose
     - Others...

+## Lambda@Edge

+- Deploy Lambda functions not in a specific region, but alongside each region around the world with your CloudFront CDN
+- We can use Lambda to change CloudFront requests and responses
+- We can also generate responses to viewers without ever sending the request to the origin

 ## Lambda Asynchronous Invocation

 - Calls made via S3, SNS, CloudWatch Events
-- Events are placed in an internal Event queue
+- **Events are placed in an internal Event queue**
-- Lambda retries up to three times on errors
+- Lambda retries up to **three** times on errors
 - In case of retries, it's important that the lambda function always returns the same value with the same inputs (idempotency) in order to catch them as duplicates in CloudWatch Logs
 - DLQ for failed processing
 - Asynchronous services